vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 # Requirements

-PowaTag SDK for Android requires a minimum Android API version of 9, ensure either your AndroidManifest.xml has `android:minSdkVersion="9"` or your /app/build.gradle file has `minSdkVersion 9` or higher.
+PowaTag SDK for Android requires a minimum Android API level of 9, ensure either your AndroidManifest.xml has `android:minSdkVersion="9"` or your /app/build.gradle file has `minSdkVersion 9` or higher.

 <br />